HamiHash/Beats-store/README.md

 # Beats store clone

-Hi there, this website is a fictional "Beats by Dre" Headphones store, in which one can add a single or multiple products to their card and fake pay, after successful payment, they will be directed to a success page.
+Hi there, this website is a fictional "Beats by Dre" Headphones store in which one can add single or multiple products to their card and fake pay.
+After successful payment, they will be directed to a success page.

 ### Build with Next.js, Sanity, Stripe